eshanis/pateskinasy/_posts/2020-07-27-HTML-3-CSS-id-class-pseudo-child-tags.md

 toc_label: My Table of Contents
 toc_icon: cog
 ---
 How html content is displayed in dictated by CSS.
-This can be done in three ways **1.** As a separate CSS folder and then referenced in the html using "a href".
+CSS can be specified in three ways

+**1.** As a separate CSS folder and then referenced in the html using "a href".

 **2.** Style is specified in the head between the styles tags.
-See example Section 1 below **3.** Within the opening tag of the selector.
+See example Section 1 below

+**3.** Within the opening tag of the selector.

        Example:
 ```
 <p color: red; font size: 20px; text-align: center;> This is a test </p>